mjskay/ggblend/README.md

 is easy; but for others (like `geom_line()`), there’s no easy way to do this without manually copying the layer.

-*ggblend*’s layer algebra makes this straightforward using the `adjust()` operation combined with operator addition and multiplication.
+The *ggblend* layer algebra makes this straightforward using the `adjust()` operation combined with operator addition and multiplication.
 For example, given a layer like: